-Thus, training the staff to make them more efficient should be an indispensable part of your business strategy.
-Let’s see how you can train your staff to increase efficiency in your restaurant.
+Training the restaurant staff to make them more efficient should be an indispensable part of your business strategy.
+Let’s see how you can train your restaurant staff to increase efficiency in your restaurant.

 1. Devise a Training Plan